Job vacancy statistics

-Among the countries for which data for the first quarter of 2014 are available the JVR rose in thirteen, remained stable in nine and fell in three, when compared with the same quarter of the previous year.
-The largest increases were registered in the United Kingdom (+0.4 percentage points) and Denmark and Germany (both +0.3 p.p.), and the decreases in Belgium, Spain and Austria (all -0.2 p.p.).
+Among the countries for which data for the second quarter of 2014 are available the JVR rose in fifteen, remained stable in four and fell in seven, when compared with the same quarter of the previous year.
+The largest increases were registered in Cyprus and the United Kingdom (both +0.4 p.p.), the Czech Republic, Germany and Luxembourg (all +0.3 p.p.), and the largest decreases in Spain (-0.3 p.p.) and Austria (-0.2 p.p.).

 Data sources and availability